Sunil-Pradhan/javascript-cheatsheet/README.md

 Arrays provide a mechanism for declaring and accessing several data items with only one identifier, thereby simplifying the task of data management.

+We use arrays when we have to deal with multiple data items.

+Arrays are a special type of object in JavaScript.

 <br/>
 <div align="right">
     <b><a href="#javascript-cheatsheet">↥ back to top</a></b>